-Property Description Source Check this option to allow team members to complete Transport Forms for transport requests created in this system.
+Property Description Source system for transport requests created in SAP Check this option to allow team members to complete Transport Forms for transport requests created in this system.
 This option must be enabled for each development system in your system landscape.
 Transport requests without a Transport Form appear in a team member's list of open transport requests, in the main window.
+Hide this target within ActiveControl.
 Check this option to prevent this target from appearing in the main ActiveControl window.
 You might enable this option when the SAP system no longer exists, or if the system does not exist yet.
 Hidden targets may still appear on a transport path.
-Virtual targets can be used to facilitate additional Approvals (Inboxes, Test Queues, Outboxes) as part of a complex workflow.
+Skip import queue for virtual targets Virtual targets can be used to facilitate additional Approvals (Inboxes, Test Queues, Outboxes) as part of a complex workflow.
 A Virtual Target has no import queue; Transport Forms moving past that Virtual Target import queue will show as "Mark as Imported" for that location.
 The Virtual Target can be given the same SID as the Target in which you want the additional approval point(s) - or it can be given a dummy SID to easily identify that particular approval point(s).
 If the target system is unavailable or is a virtual target system use this option to skip the Import Queue, but still stop in the other control points for approvals.
-This will skip all of the Import Queue, Test Queue and Inbox/Outbox for the system.
+Bypass all control points This will skip all of the Import Queue, Test Queue and Inbox/Outbox for the system.
 In most cases, this is the option to use when a system is offline / unavailable.

-Select one of the control points if Tasks are to be automatically locked after approval.
+in this target (when system is offline) After approval of items at the on this target, tasks are automatically locked Select one of the control points if Tasks are to be automatically locked after approval.
 This will prevent further allocation to Transport Forms.
-Select one of the control points if transports are to be automatically released after a specified control point approval.
-Check this option to run the General Analysis automatically as part of the 'Save & Approve Testing' action on a Test Queue Check this option to facilitate transport-level Test Queue signoff.
+After approval of items at the on this target, automatically release transports Select one of the control points if transports are to be automatically released after a specified control point approval.
+Automatically run general analysis on testing approval Check this option to run the General Analysis automatically as part of the 'Save & Approve Testing' action on a Test Queue Allow test entry results for my transport on this target Check this option to facilitate transport-level Test Queue signoff.
 Eg if you want a Developer to sign off their Unit Testing when there are other transports on the same BT that are not yet tested.
 Please refer to 'Partial Testing' section later in this Administration Guide for further information.
-Check this option if you want the configured Analysers to run automatically, and Transport Forms with no issues to be automatically approved.
+Automatically approve items where no critical analysis issues found in Check this option if you want the configured Analysers to run automatically, and Transport Forms with no issues to be automatically approved.